Edita Abdieski: Early life

+Career

 2002—2009: Career beginnings

 In 2002, a producer asked Abdieski and school friend Vanessa Tancredi to collaborate on a mundart album, a collection of songs in Swiss German dialect.
 Barely trained in mundart singing, Abdieski even so accepted the offer to record a full-length album, and during the following two years, the pair worked with production duo Thomas Fässler and Ben Mühlethaler on what would eventually become the debut album of Vanessædita.

 Meanwhile, Abdieski was hired as a backing vocalist for the Swiss pop–rock band Lunik and worked with musician Santiago Cortés on his debut album Welcome to My Airline (2005).
 The album's leading single, "Don't Leave Me," sung and co-written by Abdieski, reached number forty on the Swiss Singles Chart.
-Still with Vanessædita, Abdieski was cast in the leading role of Kimberly in the musical Dance Me! – The Streetdance Musical in fall 2005.
+Still with Vanessædita, Abdieski was cast in the leading role of Kimberly in the musical Dance Me! – The Streetdance Musical in autumn 2005.
 A same-titled album, on which she appeared along with her ensemble, was released in January 2006 but failed to chart.

 After Vanessædita's contract signing with Muve Recordings, their album Z'Debü ("The Debut") was finally released in Switzerland in March 2006.
 Although its first single "Wenn ig nume wüsst" entered the top fifty of the Swiss Singles Chart, the pop soul–influenced album underperformed commercially, only reaching number eighty-two on the Swiss Albums Chart.
 In 2007, Abdieski and Tancredi disbanded amicably, citing musical differences.
 Abdieski later stated, that after one album, she had become aware that mundart singing was "not [her] thing."

 2010: X Factor

 Abdieski auditioned for the debut series of X Factor in 2010, singing Joss Stone's "Tell Me 'Bout It".
-She was mentored by Till Brönner and was announced the winner on November 9, 2010, winning a record deal with Sony Music.
+She was mentored by Till Brönner and was announced the winner on 9 November 2010, winning a record deal with Sony Music.

 2010: First Studio Album One

 In November and December 2010, Edita was recording her debut studio album which will be called One.
 The record will be released in March 2011.
 It will include her top ten hit "I've Come to Life" and her 2nd single "The Key" which was written by Jörgen Elofsson who has also written songs for Celine Dion Britney Spears and Il Divo.
 Another highlight will be a feature with Latin star Ricky Martin.
 The track is called "The Best Thing About Me Is You" and features writing from another Swedish heavyweight, Andreas Carlsson.
 Keeping up the Scandinavian presence are Norwegian production/songwriting teams Dsign Music and Tracksville ("When The Music Is Over"), as well as writers Mads Hauge ("Another Universe") and Torgeir Bjordal ("I Don't Know").
 In January Edita won the DIVA Award in the category "Talent of the Year".
 Abdieski shot the video for her single "The Key" in Teneriffa.
-On January 25, 2011 it was confirmed that another track on One will be called "Give A Little Love, Get A Little Love".
+On 25 January 2011 it was confirmed that another track on One will be called "Give A Little Love, Get A Little Love".
 The song was written by Ben Cullum, Jamie Cullum's brother.